Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Whooping Crane

-For 60 years, whooping cranes were absent from Louisiana's landscape.
+For over 60 years, whooping cranes were absent from Louisiana's landscape.
 However, in 2011, LDWF and partners began a reintroduction project, releasing 10 juvenile cranes at White Lake Wetlands Conservation Area.
 LDWF and partners will continue to release a new cohort of birds every year as part of the overall recovery of the species.

 Reintroducing Whooping Cranes to Louisiana